-This bread recipe is strictly "old-time" and produces a rustic-style Spanish bread.
+This simple, five-ingredient bread recipe is strictly "old-time" and produces a rustic-style Spanish bread.
 It's the kind that you see on abuela's (grandma's) kitchen table in pueblos across Spain.

-- 2 1/2 tsp. salt
+- 2 1/2 teaspoons salt

-- 1 egg white
+- 1 large egg white (beaten)

-- Weigh flour, mix in salt and set aside.
-Pour dry yeast into a warm ceramic cup.
+- Pour dry yeast into a warm ceramic cup.
 Heat the water in a pan until it is very warm, but not hot.
-Pour approximately 4 oz of water into the cup with yeast and stir with a fork until the yeast is completely dissolved.
+Pour approximately 4 ounces of water into the cup with yeast and stir with a fork until the yeast is completely dissolved.

 - Pour yeast-water mixture and all but 1/2 cup water into a very large mixing bowl.
 Add flour to bowl gradually, continuously mixing with a wooden spoon until all flour is absorbed, adding the remaining water as needed.
 The dough should have a smooth texture and form a ball.

 - When the dough has a consistent texture and forms a ball, divide into 3 pieces.
 Form dough into rounds or oblong shapes.
 Place on a cookie sheet or baking stone.
-Allow to rise in a warm place for 10-15 minutes.
-While dough is rising, preheat oven to 375°F (190°C).
+Allow to rise in a warm place for 10 to 15 minutes.
+While dough is rising, heat oven to 375 F/190 C.

 Tips for Freezing Bread or Dough

 - To store bread in the freezer: After bread has completely cooled, wrap tightly in plastic wrap and place in a sealed plastic freezer bag.
 Remove and thaw 1 hour before serving.